-New Buffalo Railroad Museum was established in 1989 to illustrate the history of the greater New Buffalo area and in particular to highlight the role the railroad played in its development.
+New Buffalo Railroad Museum was established in 1989 to illustrate the history of the greater New Buffalo area, particularly to highlight the railroad’s role in its development.

 Housed in a newly built replica of the original Pere Marquette Railroad Depot, The New Buffalo Railroad Museum plays host to a number of artifacts and documents and has been lovingly laid out to reflect the way a train station might have looked in its heyday.
 Enjoy browsing through the many photographs, books, and documents of New Buffalo’s past.